 Screen Recording is a privacy setting on Mac® computers.
 When programs (like Zoom and Covenant Eyes) have access to Screen Recording, they can monitor and view your screen.

 Our software (starting with version 3.3.7) detects if Screen Recording is enabled for Covenant Eyes.
 If our software detects that Screen Recording is disabled, then Service Interruption message will appear on the next report.
 There are two ways Screen Recording can be disabled:

 - The member upgraded their macOS® (operating system) to Catalina or higher (10.15+) and didn’t realize they need to enable Screen Recording for Covenant Eyes.

-- The member intentionally changed the Screen Recording permission for Covenant Eyes on his/her Mac®.
-Follow these instruction in order to to turn on the Screen Recording permission for Covenant Eyes.
+- The member intentionally disabled Screen Recording for Covenant Eyes on the Mac®.
+If this is the case, be sure to re-enable Screen Recording for Covenant Eyes.